delingren/walle/disassembly.md

 ![cover](./media/IMG_0782.jpeg)

 These four screws need a special triangle bit that I don't have.
-But a T7 torx worked fine.
+But a T7 Torx worked fine.
 I will replace them with normal 2.5x8 screws.

 ![battery](./media/IMG_0781.jpeg)